imsuneth/realfreq/README.md

     -y, --yes                                     Say yes to 'Are you sure?' message in advance for overwriting
 ```
 ### Environment variable
-- REALFREQ_THREADS to set number of threads used for modification calling (default 1)
+- REALFREQ_THREADS: number of threads used for modification calling (default 1)
 - REALFREQ_AUTO: make realfreq.sh terminate at the end of MinKNOW sequencing run
 ```bash
 export REALFREQ_THREADS=8